rahulmisal27/Plant-disease-detection/README.md

-This project is aimed at identifying the diseases on the plant and applying the same technology in the field.
+This is plant diease detection project and We have implemented deep learning model for that.
+This model could achive near about 99% accuracy trained over the 38 plant disease classes.